Uncover the future of SPARC Emulation with Charon SSP.

 Best for: Businesses that require an entirely new, modern application created from scratch while retaining the essential functionality of the legacy system.

 Encapsulation reuses core system components while removing legacy code.
 It links these components to new access layers through APIs.
 This approach to updating old software creates a fresh interface for existing parts, tapping into the app’s capabilities.
-It often requires careful planning as some parts may need more work than others.
-If your goal is just to update the interface, encapsulation works well.

 Pros: